fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 The dietary advice we saw directly primarily toward the upper classes in the previous week moves into the emerging middle class in the early 19th century.
 In particular, physicians and moral reformers see diets changing as a result of industrialization and urbanization as a distinct societal ill.
 We look at how moral and dietary advice become even more tightly coupled throughout the 1800s.
 Later in the course, we'll see how that link has persisted into the present day.

 ### Mon 9/07 (Labor Day)
+{% include alert.html class='info' title='Relax' text="
+Nothing due today!
+Enjoy your virtual BBQs!!
+"%}

 ### Tue 9/08
 - BRIEF LECTURE: Mostly a review lecture with a BRIEF intro to 19th-century diet (link TBP; also via the [course YouTube Channel](https://www.youtube.com/channel/UCt6_7arYzi4TcIIwo7TLURw))
-- Lecture quiz (you know what to do) due TUESDAY NIGHT.
+- EXTRA CREDIT Lecture quiz (via Learn as always) due TUESDAY NIGHT.
 Like the lecture, this is mostly course review, but a little bit on diet stuff for this week.
+This quiz is OPTIONAL.
+If you don't want extra points, don't take this quiz!
+That doesn't mean it will be easy, but the points are EXTRA.

 ### Wed 9/09